polyfy/polylith/doc/commands.md

   Shows all libraries that are used in the workspace.

   poly libs [:all]
-    :all = View all bricks, including those without library dependencies. u  u
+    :all     = View all bricks, including those without library dependencies.
+    :compact = Show the table in a more compact way. u  u
                                                                                       s  t
                                                                                       e  i